H2020-newTRENDs/FLEX/README.md

 - Based on this reference point, we can add all the flexibility one by one and show the contribution to reduce the overall cost.

+- We can ask Giacomo for data to validate model without optimization.